EdgeFirstAI/replay/README.md

-# Maivin Echo
+# Maivin Replay

-The Maivin Echo program replays the messages stores in an MCAP file into the Zenoh messaging protocol
+The Maivin Replay program replays the messages stores in an MCAP file into the Zenoh messaging protocol